 Sardinia has a wide selection of tasty treats for every occasion, but for me, the Seada is the greatest.
 A must-try for any visitors to the island.

 The only sweet ingredient is the honey or sprinkling of sugar on top.
 All the ingredients are from Sardinia and have been widely available for centuries.
-In todays recipe, there is a careful balance between the taste of a local

 Just imagine fresh pecorino cheese, and local honey, trust me this combination creates a very satisfying dessert.

 The best Seadas are those that are freshly made by hand using the best ingredients.
 You can always find them during Sardinian festivities throughout the year.
 They have always been part of religious events in the heart of Sardinia.

 Each year in Sardinia, there is an event which aims to find the best Seada in all of the land.
 Aside from finding the best Seada, the event promotes the high-quality dairy products and agriculture knowledge of Sardinia.

 Today, you can find Seadas in supermarkets across Sardinia, but it doesn’t compare to the artisanal Seada which bursts with flavour and retains its humble appearance.

 The original recipe consists of nine ingredients: Fresh pecorino cheese, semolina, eggs, lard, olive oil, local honey, salt, fresh lemon juice, and orange peel.

 Making the pastry involves an intense effort on the part of the baker.
 The cheese filling goes inside the pastry while the edges are shaped to give its a unique and aesthetically pleasing appearance.
 Similar to the way ravioli are formed.